sib-swiss/NGS-variants-training/docs/day2/variant_calling.md

     --output bqsr/mother.recal.bam
     ```

-**Exercise:** Place these commands in a loop, that performs the BQSR for mother, father and son.
+**Exercise:** Place these commands in a 'for loop', that performs the BQSR for mother, father and son.

 ??? done "Answer"
     ```sh